cavineers/cavineers.github.io/docs/Software/Subsystems/buildingASubsystem.md

+## Upgrading your enviornment

+Before you can start coding the robot, you'll need to install one additional program, [WPILib](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html).
+This is the library we use when programming the installation includes the libraries and tools needed to program and deploy code to the robot.

 ## Creating your subsystem

 To create a subsystem in Java, you use the `class` keyword followed by the name of the manipulator you are making a subsystem for and lastly the subsystem class must extend SubsystemBase.
 Here's an example: